Dysport vs Botox

 What’s the Difference between Botox and Dysport?

-After studying the effects of both treatments, researchers report that Dysport appears to work faster and produce longer lasting results than Botox.
+After studying the effects of both treatments, researchers report that Dysport appears to work faster and produce longer-lasting results than Botox.
 Whereas Botox takes 3-5 days to take effect, Dysport kicks in within 1-2 days.
 The effects of Dysport injections also longer, often lasting between 6 months to a year.
 In contrast, the effects of Botox endure for 4 months at best.

 Like Botox, Dysport has been known to produce its share of side effects to include numbness, swelling, headaches, bruising and temporary drooping of eyelids and eyebrows during treatment.
 These effects differ from person to person and are transient, often disappearing as quickly as they begin.
+Click here for more information on BOTOX in San Diego.